-One characteristic of a "covenant" man is his boldness.
-When luke-warm Christians come in contact with someone who has faith founded in the blood covenant of Jesus Christ, the first reaction is to brand them as prideful and egotistical.
+A primary characteristic of a person who understands covenant is their boldness.
+When Christians who are luke-warm or indifferent encounter someone who has faith established upon the blood covenant of Jesus Christ, the first reaction is to brand them as fanatical and egotistical.
 Ego is the world's counterfeit of covenant faith.
 Remember that counterfeits are "look-alikes."
-If you place these two mind-sets side by side, they look similar.
-Ego is founded upon what "I" can do .
-Bible faith is founded upon what "God" has already done.
+If you place these two mind-sets side by side, they look nearly identical.
+However, ego is based upon what "I" can do ... and authentic Bible faith is based upon what "God" has already done.
 One is "self" centered and the other is "God" centered.

-The best example of this mentality is observed in the example of David and Goliath.
+The best example of this mentality is observed in the Old Testament example of David and Goliath.
 David was a faith-filled, covenant minded young man.
-Although you may have heard the story many times, try and catch the hidden lesson in this example from I Samuel chapter 17.
+Although you may have heard the story many times, we need to see the hidden lesson in this example from I Samuel chapter 17.

 Saul was king and had reached an impasse in his struggle with the Philistines.
 Goliath of Gath, who had a height of six cubits and a span, stood in the way of Saul's victory.
 This "champion" of the Philistines possessed a bronze helmet, a coat of mail that weighed five thousand shekels of bronze, bronze armor on his legs, a bronze spear having an iron spearhead that weighed six hundred shekels and a shield-bearer that went before him.
 In other words, this guy was fearsome!
 Goliath was so intimidating that the Bible says in verse 11 that Saul and all of Israel were dismayed and greatly afraid of him.
 Remember that these were military men.
 Goliath would come out and defy the armies of Israel saying "give me a man, that we might fight together."
 The deal was that if Goliath won the fight, Israel would become the Philistine's servants.
 No one, even king Saul, had the courage to take on Goliath.